 I think this bear was probably quite young because he was much smaller than the bears we usually see… although he was still plenty big enough.
 Standing upright, the bear was slightly taller than the bird feeder tray, which is six feet off the ground.

-I have never had the opportunity to watch a bear for such a long period of time before… usually we see them and they’re gone before we can even grab the camera… but this bear stayed calm and unconcerned no matter what we did.
+I have never had the opportunity to watch a bear for such a long period of time before… usually we see them and they’re gone before we can even grab the camera… but this bear stayed calm and unconcerned no matter what I did.

 The bear was playful and inquisitive.
 He kept going back to look inside the empty feeder and to lick the soil under it.
 He sat down and cleaned his paws and he rolled around on his back in some tall, wet grass.
 He walked around, scratched in the dirt, and “investigated.”
 Finally he walked to the brook, drank for a long time, and ambled back into the woods.